datamaskin/grails-mysql/README.md

 ## Configurations

-Currently there is no grails-app/conf/DataSource.groovy available.
-To create one just copy the content of grails-app/conf/DataSource-sample.groovy and configure the MySQL credentials.
+Only the DataSource.groovy needs to be edited for PW and user id for the mysql DB.

 ## Running the application